gtoshelvin/Elvin_Gitonga_StructuredProgramming/Assignment3 /README.md

    -A pointer stores the memory address of another variable.

-   -A variable directly holds data.
+   -A variable directly holds data

    -A pointer indirectly accesses data by referencing its address.